-Signing up
+Sign up

-Sign up by opening Cloudera Data Science Workbench console in a web browser.
-The first time you log in, you are prompted to create a username and password.
+To sign up, open the Cloudera Data Science Workbench web application in a browser.
+The application is typically hosted on the master node at http://cdsw.<your_domain>.com.
+The first time you log in, you will be prompted to create a username and password.
+Note that the first account created will receive site administrator privileges.

-If your site administrator has configured your cluster to require invitations, you will need an invitation link to sign up.
+If your site administrator has configured your deployment to require invitations, you will need an invitation link to sign up.